FOR IMMEDIATE RELEASE

 October 3, 2018

-WATERTOWN, SD In the continued spirit of charitable work in the community the Watertown Elks Lodge #838 recently donated $2000 to the Lake Area Tech Veterans’ Food Pantry through a National Elks Foundation Freedom Grant.
+WATERTOWN, SD In the continued spirit of charitable work in the community the Watertown Elks Lodge #838 recently donated $2000 to the Lake Area Technical College Veterans’ Food Pantry through a National Elks Foundation Freedom Grant.

 The Elks National Veterans Service Commission has awarded Freedom Grants to approximately 300 Lodges that applied for charitable projects for veterans.
 The Freedom Grant is to be used to serve the needs of veterans and/or active-duty military members in the focused areas of employment, homelessness and housing, military families, health and educational support.

-Attached Photo: Local Elks Members (l-r): Greg Wellhouse, Mark Schroeder; Lake Area Tech Developmental Education instructor, Tina Cloutier; Elks member, John Stonebarger; County Fair Groceries employee, Jordan Eppard; and Elks member Lonnie Greenfield.
+Attached Photo: Local Elks Members (l-r): Greg Wellhouse, Mark Schroeder; Lake Area Technical College Developmental Education instructor, Tina Cloutier; Elks member, John Stonebarger; County Fair Groceries employee, Jordan Eppard; and Elks member Lonnie Greenfield.